ACUFO indexHome

 Summary:

-In a 2009 catalog of sightings of "Foo-Fighters" during World War II, ufologist Dominique Weinstein noted a case from the 2007 book "Strange Company - Military Encounters with UFOs in World War II" by Keith Chester, the latter having indicated that the source of the report was an operations report of the 414th Night Fighter Squadron of the US Army Air Forces for February 15-16, 1945, which can be found in the US National Archives.
+In a 2009 catalog of sightings of “Foo-Fighters” during World War II, ufologist Dominique Weinstein noted a case from the 2007 book “Strange Company - Military Encounters with UFOs in World War II” by Keith Chester, the latter having indicated that the source of the report was an operations report of the 414th Night Fighter Squadron of the U.S. Army Air Forces for February 15-16, 1945, which can be found in the U.S. National Archives.

-At 01:30 a.m., they were at 15,000 feet, near the Pisa air base, when they spotted and flew over a "flare."
-About ten minutes later another "flare" appeared between Pisa and Pontdera, and ten minutes later they observed a third "flare" which "appeared to be spiraling" in the vicinity of Pisa.
+At 01:30 a.m., they were at 15,000 feet, near the Pisa air base, when they spotted and flew over a “flare.”
+About ten minutes later another “flare” appeared between Pisa and Pontedera, and ten minutes later they observed a third “flare” which “appeared to be spiraling” in the vicinity of Pisa.
 It said:

 “The flares were observed to burn at 6,000 feet, then disappear under the overcast sky.”
 A few minutes later, the crew “saw a spurt of flame, which went out immediately just West to Viareggio.”
 They had observed the flame between 10,000 and 13,000 feet high.
 The pilot had prepared to chase the flares, then saw two more spurts of flame but “couldn't get any contact”, as his P-61 flew at 290 mph, reaching 400 mph during the dive.